NatLibFi/fixura-mongo-js/README.md

 ## Factory parameters
 - **rootPath**: An array of directory names to construct the path to the test fixtures directory
 - **useObjectId**: A boolean indicating whether **_id** property in documents should be cast as Mongo ObjectId.
 Defaults to false.
+- **format**: An object of collection name - document property mapping with formatting functions as values (See examples below)
 - **gridFS**: An optional parameter which enables using gridFS functions.
 Can be boolean or an object:
   - **bucketName**: The name of the gridFS bucket to create (Optional)
 ### Mongo instance
 By default, fixura-mongo uses [mongodb-memory-server](https://www.npmjs.com/package/mongodb-memory-server).
 For using an externally started Mongo, set environment variable `MONGO_URI`.
+# Usage
 ## Functions
 All functions are asynchronous.
 ### populate